psiphi75/esp-mpu9250/README.md

 ### Using the results
 You should consider increasing the monitor window's print buffer so that the large amount of printing for magnetometer does not override the other calibration output.

 Open the project configuration menu (`idf.py menuconfig`).
 Then go into `Example Configuration` menu.

-Open the project configuration menu (`idf.py menuconfig`).
-Then go into `Example Configuration` menu.

 - You can choose whether or not to save command history into flash in `Store command history in flash` option.